Department of Communication Studies

 Contact Us

 Please call us at our main number (360) 650-3870 or email Communication Studies Advising with any questions you may have.
-Alternatively, contact the staff or faculty member you wish by going to the People page for the employee's individual contact information.
+To contact a member of staff or faculty directly, see the department directory on the People page.

 Declare a Major Declare a Minor